Tishleric/uikitxv2/memory-bank/activeContext.md

 3. Greek naming convention differences between UI selections and data columns

 The dashboard now displays Greek profiles organized by expiry date with full functionality including position markers with Greek value tooltips.

+### CSV Parser Bug Fix (January 21, 2025)
+**Issue**: Greek calculations were failing with "No valid future price found" error when processing new spot risk CSV files.

+**Root Cause**: The parser in `lib/trading/actant/spot_risk/parser.py` was using `skiprows=[1]` for all CSV files, which was designed to skip a type row in the original format.
+However, processed CSV files don't have this type row, so it was accidentally skipping the future row (which was on line 2).

+**Fix**: Modified parser to conditionally skip rows based on filename:
+- If filename contains 'processed', don't skip any rows
+- Otherwise, skip row 1 (for original format with type row)

+**Result**: Future row with `itype='F'` is now correctly parsed, allowing Greek calculations to find the future price.